INTO-CPS-Association/Documentation/docs/tools.rst

 .. image:: images/tools_overture.png
     :align: center

-By installing a plugin Overture can export its models as C-code and FMUs.
-See http://overturetool.org/documentation/generating-c-code.html and http://overturetool.org/documentation/fmi/fmi-support.html.
+By installing a plugin, Overture can export its models as plain `C-code <http://overturetool.org/documentation/generating-c-code.html>`__ and as standalone `FMUs <http://overturetool.org/documentation/fmi/fmi-support.html>`__ that can be imported into a FMI compatible simulation tool such as the `INTO-CPS Desktop Application`_.

 PyFMU_
 ------